Buying real estate in Ireland?

 What's the total cost of selling as a % of price in Ireland in 2026?

-As of early 2026, the total cost of selling a property in Ireland (excluding Capital Gains Tax) typically ranges from 1.5% to 3.5% of the sale price, covering estate agent commission, solicitor fees, and other closing costs.
+As of early 2026, the total cost of selling a residential property in Ireland (excluding Capital Gains Tax) typically falls between 1.5% and 3.5% of the sale price.

 What capital gains tax applies when selling in Ireland in 2026?

-As of early 2026, Capital Gains Tax (CGT) in Ireland is charged at 33% on the profit you make when selling a property that is not your main home, calculated as the sale price minus your original purchase price and allowable costs like stamp duty, legal fees, and improvement expenditures.
+As of early 2026, Capital Gains Tax (CGT) in Ireland is charged at 33% on the profit (chargeable gain) you make when selling a property, and this rate applies to both Irish residents and non-residents.

 We made this infographic to show you how property prices in Ireland compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.